akanshajainn/Basic-Guide-to-NLP/README.md

-PS.It is inspired from an article on Analytics Vidhya written by Shivam Bansal.
+PS.
+It is inspired from an article on Analytics Vidhya written by Shivam Bansal.
 Link: https://www.analyticsvidhya.com/blog/2017/01/ultimate-guide-to-understand-implement-natural-language-processing-codes-in-python/#comment-151409